- Course Number:

 - Describe screening of possible malingering patient with Tangent screen and expected results.

-- Demonstrate Amsler grid, confrontation fields, tangent screen and automated (Humphrey) visual fields and show proper documentation.
+- Demonstrate Amsler grid, confrontation fields, FDT, tangent screen and automated (Humphrey) visual fields and show proper documentation.

 ESTIMATION OF ANTERIOR CHAMBER DEPTH